NATIONAL FOOTBALL FOUNDATION & COLLEGE FOOTBALL HOF - CHICAGO METRO AWARDS

 - The Chicago Bears Community Champion Awards will be presented to two high school senior football players that have demonstrated excellence in their community and volunteer endeavors (Yorkville's Joey Nauman and Bremen's Philip Powers).

 - Since 2006, $180,000 in college scholarships have been provided to Chicago area student-athletes.
-Each of the six student-athletes will receive partial tuition scholarships.
+Each of the four student-athletes will receive partial tuition scholarships.
 Nationally, more than $1 million in college scholarships are provided annually.

 - Former NFL/college football players will attend.
 Prior year attendees have included Chicago Bears President/CEO Ted Phillips, Chicago Bears ownership from the McCaskey family, Green Bay Packers President Mark Murphy, Heisman Trophy winners Gary Beban (UCLA) and John Lattner (Notre Dame), Northwestern Head Coach Pat Fitzgerald, North Carolina State Head Coach Dave Doeren, former Illinois Head Coaches Tim Beckman and Ron Zook, retired Minnesota Head Coach Jerry Kill, Illinois State Head Coach Brock Spack, Saint Xavier Head Coach Mike Feminis, retired Purdue Head Coach Joe Tiller, College Football Hall of Famers (Jim Covert, Steve McMichael, Tom Beck, Chris Zorich, Chris Bisaillon, Leroy Keyes, Pat Fitzgerald), Pro Football Hall of Famers (Marv Levy, Richard Dent, Dave Casper, Ted Hendricks), John Mackey Award winner Tim Stratton, Kyle Orton, Jarrett Payton, Dan Jiggetts, Dave Revsine, Howard Griffith, Tom Zbikowski, Glen Kozlowski, Brian Baschnagel, Desmond Clark, Bobby Douglass, Gary Fencik, Bob Thomas, Emery Moorehead and more.